- What is disability insurance and why do I need it?

 Riders also affect the cost of your policy.
 These are optional provisions that enhance your coverage or benefits.
-A top-tier disability provider will offer a number of riders, allowing you to tailor a policy to your specific needs.
+A top-tier provider will offer disability coverage with riders, allowing you to tailor a policy to your specific needs.
 Some of the most popular choices offered by companies such as Guardian include:

 - Cost of living adjustment (COLA) rider: This helps your benefits keep pace with inflation by adjust the benefit amount each year you are disabled and eligible for benefits.*

 - Basic or enhanced partial disability benefit rider: These options protect you by paying a partial benefit if you suffer an injury or illness that limits your ability to work but doesn’t cause total disability.

 - Student loan protection rider: This optional benefit provides extra money to help make student loan payments during the benefit period.
 It is particularly useful for early-career professionals such as doctors and lawyers who have invested heavily in their education.**